-Each year we prepare an agency annual report for tabling in Parliament.
-We also prepare annual reports on our activities related to assumed identities.
-In addition, a chair of the board annual report is prepared.
+Each year we prepare an agency annual report for tabling in Parliament, and a chair of the board annual report.
+We also prepare annual reports on our activities related to assumed identities and controlled operations.

 See our current and past annual reports.